kyma-project/kyma/docs/authorization-and-authentication/docs/004-details-kubecofig-generator.md

 type: Details
 ---

-The Kubeconfig generator is a proprietary tool that generates a `kubeconfig` file which allows the user to access to the Kyma cluster through the Command Line Interface (CLI), and to manipulate the connected cluster within the permission boundaries of the user.
+The Kubeconfig generator is a proprietary tool that generates a `kubeconfig` file which allows the user to access the Kyma cluster through the Command Line Interface (CLI), and to manage the connected cluster within the permission boundaries of the user.

 The Kubeconfig generator rewrites the ID token issued for the user by Dex into the generated `kubeconfig` file.
-The TTL of the ID token is 24 hours, which effectively means that the TTL of the generated `kubeconfig` file is 24 hours as well.
+The time to live (TTL) of the ID token is 24 hours, which effectively means that the TTL of the generated `kubeconfig` file is 24 hours as well.

 The generator is a publicly exposed service.
-You can access it directly under the `https://configurations-generator.{YOUR_CLUSTER_DOMAIN}`.
-The service requires a valid ID token issued by Dex to return a successful result.
+You can access it directly under the `https://configurations-generator.{YOUR_CLUSTER_DOMAIN}` address.
+The service requires a valid ID token issued by Dex to return a code `200` result.

 ## Get the kubeconfig file and configure the CLI